Akamai warns enterprises that VPN attacks will only increase

 He stressed that these techniques have already been observed in the wild.
 For example, he referred to research that showed attackers have moved laterally to compromise AD following VPN exploitation.
 "Attackers are already using these techniques, and it's only a matter of time before less sophisticated threat actors catch up," David said.
 "We'll be seeing similar things in other products [besides Ivanti and Fortinet] as well."

-David reported the issues and vulnerabilities to Ivanti and Foritnet and said the vendors are working on fixes.
+David reported the issues and vulnerabilities to Ivanti and Foritnet, and he said the vendors are working on fixes.
 Ivanti plans to issue two patches in October, he said.

-To combat the threat, David urged enterprises to collect and analyze logs and monitor configuration changes.
-He also recommended limiting service account permissions and to deploy zero trust access.
+To combat the threat, David urged enterprises to collect and analyze logs as well as monitor configuration changes.
+He also recommended limiting service account permissions and deploying zero trust access.
 "Threat actors are coming for your VPN.
 They can provide much more than network access," David said.

 Patrick Sullivan, CTO of security strategy at Akamai, emphasized that adversaries of all levels, from nation-state actors and down, have an affinity for targeting edge devices.